Hobart's Intuit Technologies launches Extreme Networks network-as-a-service offering

 The service uses a consumption-based model to provide customers flexibility, as well as tailored network operations to meet individual needs.

-Intuit Tech also revealed it had signed horticultural wholesaler Waratah Launceston as its first network-as-a-service customer.
+The company also revealed it had signed horticultural wholesaler Waratah Launceston as its first network-as-a-service customer.

 “As a long-term partner of Extreme Networks, we saw the market acceleration around cloud networking.
-This industry shift prompted us to extend our partnership with Extreme to become an Extreme Elevate MSP delivering networking-as-a-service to Australian businesses looking for an affordable, secure, end-to-end, cloud managed networking solution managed by a reliable partner,” Intuit Tech managing director Dane Bignell said.
+This industry shift prompted us to extend our partnership with Extreme to become an Extreme Elevate MSP delivering networking-as-a-service to Australian businesses looking for an affordable, secure, end-to-end, cloud managed networking solution managed by a reliable partner,” Intuit Technologies managing director Dane Bignell said.

 “We are proud to announce that our first Australian customer, Waratah, has adopted the Extreme Network as-a-service model to deliver an affordable, enterprise-grade managed WiFi and network security solution throughout its office environment.”